Poor search functionality is a silent killer for many websites.

 9. Relevanssi

-Why we recommend Relevanssi: Relevanssi is a free plugin that’s a great fit for all kinds of WordPress blogs and websites.
-If you run a membership website, then Relevanssi also integrates with many of the top membership plugins.
+And if you run a membership website, then Relevanssi also integrates with many of the top membership plugins.

 Pricing: The base plugin is free.
 You can upgrade to the premium version for $109 per year.

-The WP Extended Search WordPress plugin
+10. WP Extended Search

 You can just go to the plugin settings and select the options you want to include in the search results.
-For example, you can search in the author name, taxonomies, post types, meta data, and more.
+For example, you can search in the author name, taxonomies, post types, metadata, and more.

 Upon activation, the plugin automatically replaces the default WordPress search, so you won’t even need to add any shortcodes or widgets.